berkeley-scf/tutorial-databases/sql.md

 You might think that database queries will generally be slow (and slower than in-memory manipulation such as in R or Python when all the data can fit in memory) because the database stores the data on disk.
-However, as mentioned earlier the operating system will generally cache files/data in memory when it reads from disk.
+However, as mentioned on the introduction page, the operating system will generally cache files/data in memory when it reads from disk.
 Then if that information is still in memory the next time it is needed, it will be much faster to access it the second time around.
 Other processes might need memory and ‘invalidate’ the cache, but often once the data is read once, the database will be able to do queries quite quickly.
 This also means that even if you’re using a database, you can benefit from a machine with a lot of memory if you have a large database (ideally a machine with rather more RAM than the size of the table(s) you’ll be accessing).

 Given this, it generally won’t be helpful to force your database to reside in memory (e.g., using `:memory:` for SQLite or putting the